The Ukrainian who won the 'Nobel Prize in Mathematics' for solving a problem that has not been solved since the 17th century | Science and Health

 “As a result of the Viazovska resolution, in the last five years, lines of research have been opened in different parts of the world,” said Pablo Hidalgo, a researcher at the Institute of Mathematical Sciences of the Higher Council for Scientific Research in Spain.

 Ukrainian mathematicians received the medal at the International Congress of Mathematicians, at a ceremony in Finland.
-The other three winners of the prize, which is given every four years to mathematicians under the age of 40, were: the Frenchman Hugo Duminil-Copin, the American June Huh and the British James Maynard.
+The other three winners of the prize, which is given every four years to mathematicians under the age of 40, were: Frenchman Hugo Duminil-Copin, American June Huh and Briton James Maynard.

 Viazovska’s name was heavily tipped to win.
 BBC News World explains why.